Testimonials & In Memory

 I cannot thank Rowan enough for the kind support that she has given me she has made this whole experience easier.
 There aren't any words that describe the support you have given in a short space of time so all I can say is thank you for taking such good care of my Jed.

-Here is Seamus and Tilly, brother and sister, who we got from the RSPCA in Radcliffe on Trent 12 years ago.
+Tilly, and her brother Seamus, came to us from the RSPCA in Radcliffe on Trent 12 years ago.

 Seamus passed away on the 25th September 2017 and Tilly passed away on the 12th December 2017.